FINANCIAL AID POLICIES

 FUNDS THE STUDENT IS RESPONSIBLE TO RETURN:

-Once FRC notifies the withdrawn student that s/he is responsible for repaying some of the aid previously received, the student will have 45 calendar days to (1) repay these funds in a single payment to the college who will then return the funds to the Federal Government or (2) request to make satisfactory payment arrangements to repay the government over time.
-If the student does not take care of this matter within the 45 days, the matter will be referred to the Federal Government for collections which will result in the student becoming immediately ineligible for Federal Aid at FRC and all other colleges in the country.
+Once FRC notifies the withdrawn student that s/he is responsible for repaying some of the aid previously received, the student will have 45 calendar days to repay these funds in a single payment to the college who will then return the funds to the Federal Government.
+If the obligation is not resolved within 45 days of the notification, the unearned funds will be reported to the National Student Loan Data System (NSLDS) as an overpayment and the student will be ineligible for Title IV funds (such as Pell Grant, FSEOG, Direct Loans) at any institution until this overpayment is resolved.

 FUNDS THE COLLEGE IS RESPONSIBLE TO RETURN:

-The college will immediately return to the government any funds the institution is responsible to repay due to the student’s withdrawal.
+The college will return to the Federal Government any funds the institution is responsible to repay due to the student’s complete withdrawal, within 45 calendar days of the R2T4 calculation.
 FRC will then bill the student on the student billing account in order to recover funds returned to the government.
 In addition to owing monies to the college, a hold will be placed on the student’s account which will prevent registration and the release of transcripts.
-The student will also be given a deadline within which to repay this money; if this money is not repaid to the college, the student will be referred to collections.
+The student will also be given a deadline to make repayment, after which the student will be referred to collections.